 Two References

-Include contact info for two references (inside or outside of the firm/organization) for an on-the-record conversation about the nominee's legal work and accomplishments.
+Include contact info for two references (inside or outside of the firm or organization) for an on-the-record conversation about the nominee's legal work and accomplishments.

 This “MVP” award goes to the lawyer who had the most profound effect on the law or legal community in the past year or did the most to advance the cause of justice.
 Three finalists will be recognized; the winner will be announced at a recognition event in September.